cgwalters/coreos-diskimage-rehydrator/README.md

 Going to be very hard because I doubt squashfs is reproducible at all.
 We may need to just punt on this and ship the ISO as is.
 Which, in turn may inform whether it should actually be the source image?

+### What is "rehydration"?

+A tip of the hat to https://en.wikipedia.org/wiki/The_Three-Body_Problem_(novel) where an alien species can "dehydrate" during times of crisis and "rehydrate" when it's over.
+Here crisis is analogous to compression, rehydration to decompression.